sayfaldeen/ProgrammingPractice/README.md

 	5. ./binary-search.py [Search through ordered list]
 	6. ./quickselect.py [Find a specific k-order statistic within data]
 	7. ./quicksort.py [Sort data using partition and recurse approach]

+- There is also a few pieces of code here that work on implementing dynamic programming
+	1. ./DP-Intro.ipynb [very basic intro to DP]
+	2. ./DP-Fib.jl [Fibonacci in julia]
+	3. ./DP-Fib.py [Fibonacci in python]
+	4. ./Knapsack.ipynb [More detailed notebook demonstrating multiple DP solutions to Knapsack problem]

+- ./PythonEfficiency.pdf [a PDF (and the markdown file it came from) that discusses code efficiency]
+	- This file is very much in progress as much of what I have done has not been added yet